 First Six to Eight Weeks

 During the first six to eight weeks, you should allow the mother to nurse the puppy.
 This is really important as the mother’s milk provides the best nutrition and provides antibodies to help protect your puppy from disease.
-However, sometimes this is not possible and in those cases milk replacers and bottles especially designed for puppies can be used.
+However, sometimes this is not possible and in those cases milk replacers and bottles specially designed for puppies can be used.

 Weaning Your Puppy to Solid Food